 You’ve probably noticed at Kids Village that every red apron and every red book bag has a student or teacher’s name embroidered on it.

-Psychologists, sociologists, and organizational experts have studied the impact of calling others by their names, and the results are notable: Not only does calling someone by their name connect you better with that person, but it also increases accountability, trust, empathy, and positive communication.
+Psychologists, sociologists, and organizational experts have studied the impact of calling others by their names, and the results are notable.
+Not only does calling someone by their name connect you better with that person, it also increases accountability, trust, empathy, and positive communication.

-It helps them feel like a welcome part of the community
+1. It helps your child feel like a welcome part of the community

 “A person’s name is the greatest connection to their own identity and individuality.
 Some might say it is the most important word in the world to that person…It is a sign of courtesy…When someone remembers our name after meeting us, we feel respected and more important,” says organizational psychologist.

 It also makes it less daunting to strike up a conversation.
-While some children may confidently ask others’ names or let another child know if they don’t remember their name, some children are more shy and will simply choose to be silent rather than risk saying the wrong name.
-Having names proudly displayed on aprons means the ice is already broken and that children can use a child’s name to get his or her attention, thereby making it possible for children to better connect with each other.
+While some children may confidently ask others’ names or let another child know if they don’t remember their name, some children are more shy and will choose to be silent rather than risking saying the wrong name.
+Having names proudly displayed on aprons means the ice is already broken and that children can use a child’s name to get his or her attention.
+This makes it possible for children to better connect with each other.

 “…when we are known and not anonymous, we are more likely to behave in ways that reflect positively on our identities.” – Karen Sternheimer.

-When teachers know students names, students are more likely to behave since they know they are actually being seen.
-Children are still at the stage where they are inherently seeking approval from others as they explore different behaviors, but may also be used to slipping under the radar.
-While we don’t want our students to feel like they’re under surveillance, we do want them to feel as though they’re members of our school community and that we see each student as his or her own person.
+When teachers know students names, students are more likely to behave since they know they are being seen.
+Children inherently seek approval from others as they explore different behaviors.
+But they may also be used to slipping under the radar.
+While we don’t want our students to feel like they’re under surveillance, we do want them to feel as though they are active and important members of our school community, and that we see each student as his or her own person.

 We’ve probably all experienced the feeling of being “tuned out” by a child.
-Using a name in conjunction with communication helps the child know that what we’re saying isn’t just some general “grown up demand talk,” but is actually something that includes and involves them.
-It helps them feel more connected to us as individuals, helps them feel seen, and consequently makes them more likely to respond positively to whatever is being communicated.
+Using a name in conjunction with communication helps the child know that what we’re saying includes and involves them.
+It helps them feel more connected to us as individuals, helps them feel seen, and usually makes them more likely to respond positively to whatever is being communicated.

-This level of connection and accountability gives our students an opportunity to learn to make positive choices based on what contributes to the type of people they want to be instead simply choosing to “obey or not obey” a power figure.
+This level of connection and accountability gives our students an opportunity to learn to make positive choices.
+It helps them make choices based on how it reflects upon them instead of choosing to obey or not obey simply based on their interest level.

 When children learn each others’ names, you’re opening the door for them to learn a little more about each others’ lives.
 “When we do this, we are also helping them practice empathy, value difference, and understand the importance of being friendly to all, even if they’re not going to be best friends with everyone,” says Caltha Crowe, author of How to Bulleyproof your Classroom.

-The important step of learning other children’s names takes students from the point of just sharing their ideas or thoughts aloud, to sharing them with someone, since they begin to realize that when they’re speaking they’re building a relationship with a distinct person.
+The important step of learning other children’s names takes students from sharing their ideas or thoughts aloud, to sharing them with someone outside the home.
+They begin to realize that when they’re speaking, they’re building a relationship with a distinct person.
 This is an important step in development because it helps a child link what they’re saying to the impact on other people, which increase empathy toward others.

 Our teachers take the time to learn each of their students names, but having names accessible and used from day one means students feel they are in a safe environment where they are seen and where they matter.
 This means they are much more likely to have more open, positive lines of communication with the Kids Village teachers.